Killarney RFC Mission Statement

 - Development of dressing rooms, playing pitch and floodlit training facilities suitable for achieving our mission, within close proximity of Killarney.

-- Continued development of our youth and mini rugby sections of the club.
+- Continued development of our youth, girls and mini rugby sections of the club.

 - Continued development of our senior section of the club.